lenawitschi/THEE_Practical_Project/README.md

 **Metapopulation - extinction colonization model in SLiM**

-*What is the effect of different migration rates on (local) genetic variation - of the subpopulation - and how does this influence extinction time of the subpopulations?*
+*What is the effect of different migration rates on (local) genetic variation - of the subpopulation - and how does this influence extinction time of the subpopulations?* (16.10.24)

-*What is the effect on Ne?*
+*What is the effect of different migration rates on Ne (effective pop size), Fst and haplotype diversity in the different subpopulations?* (17.10.24)